mockturtl/lmde-faq/Programming.md

 ![][emblem-warn] **This software is not from a trusted repository.
 Use it at your own risk.**

 [Download][link-idea] the Community Edition.
-Unpack the source and link the executable in your PATH.
+Unpack the source and symlink the executable.

 ````sh
 sudo tar xvzf path/to/downloaded/file.tar.gz /opt/